-"Subscriber Shares"

-"Supplement"

-"Trade Cut-Off Time for Redemptions"

-"Trade Cut-Off Time for

-means the shares of no par value in issue and designated as subscriber shares;

-means any supplemental prospectus issued by the Company in respect of a Fund from time to time in accordance with the requirement of the Central Bank;

-means in relation to any Fund any such day or days as is or are specified as such in the Supplement for the relevant Fund;

-Subscriptions"

-means, in relation to any Fund, such day or days as is or are specified as such in the Supplement for the relevant Fund;

-"Subscriptions/Redemptions Account"

-means a singular cash account designated in a particular currency opened in the name of the Company on behalf of a Fund into which (i) subscription monies received from investors who have subscribed for Shares are deposited and held until Shares are issued as of the relevant Dealing Day; and (ii) redemption monies due to investors who have redeemed Shares are deposited and held until paid to the relevant investors; and (iii) dividend payments owing to Shareholders are deposited and held until paid to such Shareholders:

-"UCITS"

-means an undertaking for collective investment in transferable securities established pursuant to the Regulations or, in the case of UCITS established in an EU member state other than Ireland, the UCITS Directive or the relevant national legislation implementing the UCITS Directive;

-"UCITS Directive"

-means the Directive 2009/65/EC of the Council and the European Parliament of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as amended by Directive 2014/91/EU of 23 July, 2014 as may be further amended, consolidated or substituted from time to time:

-"U.S." or "United States"

-means the United States of America (including the States and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction;

-"U.S.\$", USD or "U.S. Dollar"

-means the lawful currency of the U.S.;

-"U.S. Person"

-means a person or entity described in one or more of the following:

-- (1) with respect to any person, any individual or entity that would be a "U.S. person" under Regulation S of the Securities Act; - (2) with respect to individuals, any U.S. citizen or "resident alien" within the meaning of U.S. income tax laws as in effect from time to time; or - (3) with respect to persons other than individuals: (i) a corporation or partnership created or organised in the United States or under the laws of the United States or any state; (ii) a trust where (a) a U.S. court is able to exercise primary supervision over the administration of the trust and (b) one or more U.S. persons have the authority to control all substantial decisions of the trust; and (iii) an estate which is subject to U.S. tax on its worldwide income from all sources;

-"Valuation Point" means, in relation to any Fund such time as is specified as such in the Supplement for the relevant Fund.
+Subscriptions" means, in relation to any Fund, such day or days as is or are specified as such in the Supplement for the relevant Fund; "Subscriptions/Redemptions Account" currency opened Fund into which investors who h held until Shares (ii) redemption for Shares are depo- investors; and (ii) cash account designated in a particular l in the name of the Company on behalf of a ch (i) subscription monies received from ave subscribed for Shares are deposited and are issued as of the relevant Dealing Day; and monies due to investors who have redeemed osited and held until paid to the relevant ii) dividend payments owing to Shareholders d held until paid to such Shareholders; "UCITS" securities estable case of UCITS e Ireland, the U aking for collective investment in transferable ished pursuant to the Regulations or, in the established in an EU member state other than CITS Directive or the relevant national ementing the UCITS Directive; "UCITS Directive" means the Directive 2009/65/EC of the Council and the European Parliament of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as amended by Directive 2014/91/EU of 23 July, 2014 as may be further amended, consolidated or substituted from time to time; "U.S." or "United States" means the United States of America (including the States and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction; "U.S.\$", USD or "U.S. Dollar" means the lawful currency of the U.S.; "U.S. Person" means a person or entity described in one or more of the following: (1) with respect to any person, any individual or entity that would be a "U.S. person" under Regulation S of the Securities Act; (2) with respect to individuals, any U.S. citizen or "resident alien" within the meaning of U.S. income tax laws as in effect from time to time; or (3) with respect to persons other than individuals: (i) a corporation or partnership created or organised in the United States or under the laws of the United States or any state; (ii) a trust where (a) a U.S. court is able to exercise primary supervision over the administration of the trust and (b) one or more U.S. persons have the authority to control all substantial decisions of the trust; and (iii) an estate which is subject to U.S. tax on its worldwideincome from all sources; "Valuation Day" means, in relation to any Fund such day or days as is or are specified as such in the Supplement for the relevant Fund; and "Valuation Point" means, in relation to any Fund such time as is specified as such in the Supplement for the relevant Fund.